 Reporting / Analytics.

-The breadth and depth of capability is so impressive (and unknown), that it distracts lay-people from the machine learning’s limitations.
+The breadth and depth of this capability are so impressive (and unknown), that it distracts lay-people from the machine learning’s limitations.
 It can’t, for example, self-enable.

 The wildest rumours also ignore the fact that machine learning is just a highly advanced, single-purpose tool.

 Building it and deploying it still requires a great deal of work from a human development team.

 Nor is machine learning useful in situations where there is little quantitative data or for which the data doesn’t meet extreme validity criteria.